Getting a bee sting is no fun.

 Break the cigarette into half and take out the tobacco content from it.

-Take loose tobacco and apply it all over the bite area.
+Take loose tobacco and apply it all over the sting area.

 Press it against the sting until the swelling and pain ward off.